We Are Here To Help

 What product should I use on my baby?

 We recommend our Sensitive Sunscreen SPF50+ for babies from 6 months of age and children or anyone with sensitive skin.
-Formulated specifically for sensitive skin, it is suitable for most skin types.
+Fragrance free and formulated specifically for sensitive skin, it is suitable for most skin types.
 As with any new product, always test a small area first.

 What are “Active Ingredients”?

 Basically, they are chemicals in the ingredients that make it work!
 In sunscreen, they are there to absorb or filter the ultraviolet light to stop you from burning and protect you from the harmful rays.
-We have developed our sunscreen to avoid known harmful active ingredients , or filters, like oxybenzone.
+We have developed our sunscreens to avoid filters such as oxybenzone and octinoxate.

 Absolutely not!
 We LOVE animals we DO NOT TEST ON ANIMALS.